 Fundamentalists respect the bible.
 It is God’s word y’know.

 Problem is, sometimes they respect it so much, they fail to recognize the bible’s not just a book of instructions or commands.
-That not every verse in the bible has to be followed as if it’s one of God’s laws.
+Not every verse in the bible must be followed as if it’s law.

 But must we obey every command?
 Like the commands

-- Some of us say we absolutely should; they’re in the bible, they’re commands, God said ’em, we do ’em.
+- Some say we absolutely should.
+They’re in the bible.
+They’re commands.
+God said ’em; we do ’em.

-- Others say we don’t need to, because they’re Old Testament commands and Jesus nullified them with grace. (
+- Some say we don’t need to, because they’re Old Testament commands and Jesus nullified them with grace. (

-He did not, andthey don’t know how grace works. ) - Still others point out that
+He did not, andthey don’t know how grace works. ) - Some point out (myself included) that

-since the Holy Spirit indwells believers, he makes us ritually clean, not the commands; we don’t need to be pure for temple because we’re already God’s temple,1Co 3.16 and therefore the cleanliness commands are optional in the Christian Era.
+since the Holy Spirit indwells believers, he makes us ritually clean, not the commands.
+We don’t need to be pure for temple because we’re God’s temple,1Co 3.16 and therefore the cleanliness commands have become optional in the Christian Era.

 Gothard quotes an awful lot of Proverbs.
 Hey, there’s a lot of good stuff in there!
 But proverbs aren’t commands.
 They’re